 If you can, try to choose a hotel inside the medina itself.
 This is because some gates of the medina will close after 7 pm, which can cause problems when returning to a hotel outside the medina walls.

 Tip: Lost?
-Ask shop or restaurant owners how to get to your destination.
-Be aware that lots of children operate scams where they will help you with directions in order to receive money at the end.
+Ask a shop or restaurant owner how to get to your destination.
+Be aware that lots of children pull scams where they will help you with directions in order to receive some money in the end.